 As I learned how these deadly superbugs have emerged, I decided to call the process, “inverse engineering.”
 You won’t find that word in the dictionary (I looked it up to make sure), because I made it up.
 What I mean by it is that all of our determined efforts to develop drugs to kill bacteria that could cause human illness only results in making the bacteria mutate into more drug resistant and deadlier forms.
 We are not intending to make them stronger, but we are getting the “inverse result” because of their nature.
 As a result, our efforts to impose increasingly stricter sanitization in milk production, handling, and processing can have the potentially inverse effect of increasing the public health threat from the end product.
 The same can, under the right circumstances, be true of some preventative treatments and vaccinations given to dairy animals.
 This effect should be studied more carefully and specifically by health officials before they conclude that unprocessed milk represents an elixir of death.

 As a society, we essentially have two choices.
-We can either continue to feed our current frenzied germaphobia fears by desperately working to create stronger and stronger antibiotics and drugs to kill off deadly superbugs before they can kill us, or we can find ways to strengthen our immune systems to protect us from the less deadly pathogens recognizing that some of us will die, but that we may avoid a superbug apocalypse.
+We can either continue to feed our current frenzied germaphobia fears by desperately working to create stronger and stronger antibiotics and drugs to kill off deadly superbugs before they can kill us, or we can find ways to strengthen our immune systems to protect us from the less deadly pathogens recognizing that a small number of us could become ill or die, but that we may avoid a superbug apocalypse.
 My opponents choose the former course.
 I endorse and try to practice the latter.
 If you wish to have a choice, I encourage you to think about it carefully and quickly, before the CDC and the pharmaceutical companies make the choice for us.